2018ik/2018ik.github.io/_wiki/love.markdown

 ## First Love

 To love the Lord with the first love is to give the Lord the preeminence, the first place in all things.
+He who loves his parents of children above God is not worthy of Him.
+The highest place should be given to the Lord.

 ## Characteristics

 ### Not Jealous

 When we love the brothers and sisters, their joy is our joy; we are not jealous of each other.

-###